Bunsly/JobSpy/README.md

 |    number of job results to retrieve for each site specified in 'site_name'
 │
 ├── easy_apply (bool):
-|    filters for jobs that are hosted on the job board site
+|    filters for jobs that are hosted on the job board site (LinkedIn easy apply filter no longer works)
 │
 ├── description_format (str):
 |    markdown, html (Format type of the job descriptions.
 Default is markdown.)